Arriving at your accommodation

 Booking your arrival slot

-Returns are being staggered over several weeks to help protect the University community.
-This time you must book your arrival slot via the Eventbrite – not through the accommodation dashboard as you did when you arrived.
+Returns must be arranged in advance to help protect the University community.
+You must book your arrival slot via the Eventbrite – not through the accommodation dashboard as you did when you first arrived.

 Once you know when you are travelling back, book your accommodation arrival slot.
 Choose a time window on a date that suits.